Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 In this verse, which states God is WITH His work, God is gently reminding us that He is still onstage.

 He has just spent six days configuring an exquisite planet Earth, the culmination of those six days is the creation of man.
 He could have placed Adam and Eve in any geographical location on the planet, and they would’ve been in sumptuous surroundings.
 But He didn’t.
 Instead, God goes to the pains—on the 6th day—of planting a Garden—a unique garden—His very own Garden on Earth, with a couple of exceptional Trees.
 In the entirety of Earth, there is nothing similar to this Garden; it’s very distinctive.
 As the piece de resistance, in this particular Garden, He places the dustpeople—to make and be with Adam and Eve.

-Two soil people in His personal Garden of God.
-This is even more extraordinary than a commoner being summoned to an event like Prince William’s and the Royal Princess Catherine’s late-night wedding reception party on the landscaped grounds of Buckingham Palace.
+Two soil people in His personal Garden of God; this is even more extraordinary than summoning a commoner to an event like Prince William’s and the Royal Princess Catherine’s late-night wedding reception party on the landscaped grounds of Buckingham Palace.
 Why such an honor for a couple of such humble origins?